An algorithm for estimating the crossing number of dense graphs, and continuous analogs of the crossing and rectilinear crossing numbers: Estimating the crossing number

 For every $i$, we write $n_i$ to denote the number of vertices of $G$ that lie in $R_i$.
 Now, we iteratively subdivide each $R_i$ that contains $n_i>\lceil\varepsilon^2 n\rceil$ vertices of $G$ and has not yet been subdivided into smaller regions; the rest of this paragraph describes how to carry out this subdivision.
 First, the boundary of $R_i$ and the portion of $\mathcal D$ that is contained in this region are turned into an embedded planar graph by adding a dummy node at every intersection (either between two edges or between the boundary and an edge).
-By adding edges, this planar graph can be made into an embedded triangulation $T_i$ so that, for every connected component of the complement of $R_i$, all the edges that are drawn inside it are incident to the same vertex.
-Here, we are implicitly using the simple fact that among the vertices on the boundary of any face of an embedded planar graph there is at least one (there are at least two, actually) which is adjacent to only two other vertices from the said boundary.
-Moreover, the process we are about to discuss will ensure that no vertex of $G$ ever lies on the boundary of any of the $R_j$'s, so once again we can assume that the degree of every vertex of $G$ in $T_i$ is upper bounded by $3n$.
-If we assign weight $1/n_i$ to each of the vertices of $G$ in $R_i$ and weight $0$ to all other vertices of $T_i$, then Theorem~\ref{teo:cycleseparator} yields a cycle $C_i$ of length at most $L\sqrt{m_i}$, where $m_i$ denotes the order of $T_i$.
-As we did for $C_0$, $T_i$ and $C_i$ can be modified slightly to obtain a cycle $C_i'$ with no more than $L\sqrt{m_i}+3n_i$ nodes that does not go through any vertex of $G$ and such that the intersections of $R_i$ with both the interior and the interior of the cycle each contain at most $2n_i/3$ vertices of $G$.
-From now on, we shall ignore the edges of $C_i'$ that are not contained in $R_i$, as well as all nodes of this cycle which are incident to two such edges; note that there are at most two of these edges and one such node for every connected component of the complement of $R_i$.
-One could try to use $C_i'$ directly to split $R_i$ into smaller parts, but this could cause the number of regions to blow up in the case that $C_i'$ intersects the boundary of $R_i$ at multiple places.
-Thus, we first modify $C_i'$ as shown in Figure~\ref{fig:2} for every contiguous sequence of nodes and arcs that it shares with the boundary of $R_i$ and lies between two arcs of $C_i'$ that belong to the interior of $R_i$.
-This results in a new cycle $C_i''$ with at most $4(L\sqrt{m_i}+3n_i)$ nodes, which is then used to split $R_i$ into two smaller connected regions.
+Let $m_i$ denote the order of this graph.
+A face of this embedded planar graph will be called \textit{null} if its interior is contained in the complement of $R_i$.
+Observe that there is precisely one null face for each connected component of the complement of $R_i$.
+Once again, Lemma~\ref{teo:triangulation} allows us to transform this planar graph into an embedded triangulation with no more than $19m_i$ nodes, each of degree at most $3n$.
+Now, we modify the triangulation by deleting all nodes and edges added in the interior of each null face, and then re-triangulating each such face simply by picking one of the vertices on its boundary and connecting it to all others using curves drawn within the face.
+This is possible, since among the vertices on the boundary of any null face there is at least one (there are at least two, actually\footnote{In general, given an embedded planar graph this will true of every face whose boundary is a simple curve.
+This fact might look more familiar to the reader in its equivalent, ``inverted'' form: For any set of pairwise interior disjoint diagonals of a convex polygon, there are at least two nodes of the polygon which are not incident to any of the diagonals.}) which is adjacent to only two other vertices from the said boundary, and any such vertex can be used to draw the edges from.
+Let $T_i$ be the triangulation that is obtained in this manner.
+As mentioned above, the process we are about to discuss will ensure that no vertex of $G$ ever lies on the boundary of any of the $R_j$'s (in particular, this implies that no vertex of $G$ will ever lie on the boundary of a null face), so it is still true that the degree of every vertex of $G$ in $T_i$ is upper bounded by $3n$.
+If we assign weight $1/n_i$ to each of the vertices of $G$ in $R_i$ and weight $0$ to all other vertices of $T_i$, then Theorem~\ref{teo:cycleseparator} yields a cycle $C_i$ of length at most $L\sqrt{19m_i}$, where $m_i$ denotes the order of $T_i$.
+As we did for $C_0$, $T_i$ and $C_i$ can be modified slightly to obtain a cycle $C_i'$ with no more than $L\sqrt{19m_i}+3n_i$ nodes that does not go through any vertex of $G$ and such that the intersections of $R_i$ with both the interior and the exterior of the cycle each contain at most $2n_i/3$ vertices of $G$.
+From now on, we shall ignore the edges of $C_i'$ that are drawn on the interior of a null face, as well as all nodes of $C_i'$ which are incident to two ignored edges; note that there are at most two of these edges and one such node for each null face.
+One could try to use $C_i'$ in order to split $R_i$ into smaller parts, but this may cause the number of regions to blow up in the case that $C_i'$ intersects the boundary of $R_i$ at multiple places.
+Thus, we first modify $C_i'$ as shown in Figure~\ref{fig:2} for every contiguous sequence of nodes and edges that it shares with the boundary of $R_i$ and lies between two edges of $C_i'$ that are draw inside $R_i$.
+This results in a new $C_i''$ with at most $4(L\sqrt{19m_i}+3n_i)$ nodes, which is then used to split $R_i$ into two smaller connected regions with at most $2n_i/3$ vertices of $G$ each.